btbujiangjun/abcdl/README.md

 # abcdl
-A c++ light Deep learning framework for ABC
+A c++ light Deep Learning framework for ABC